JoseEdeNeto/SoftwareMaintenanceSO37A_ES71_2018_01/README.md

 ## About the Repository

-# This repository contais a Java Desktop Application previously developed to Desktop Programation discipline by other members of the group that will work on the project.
+This repository contais a Java Desktop Application previously developed to Desktop Programation discipline by other members of the group that will work on the project.

-# The application will be under Sofwtare Maintenance following the process defined in the ISO/IEC 14764.
+The application will be under Sofwtare Maintenance following the process defined in the ISO/IEC 14764.

 ## About the Application

-# Scheduling trips to a bus company
+Scheduling trips to a bus company

-# Frameworks
+Frameworks:

 - Hibernate for database persistence and validation.